DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 </div>

 A player can present the shard and speak Walter's name as a bonus action while within 30 feet of the **flesh mound** in the [[#Ritual Chamber]] to force the mound to make a DC 13 Wisdom saving throw or be dazed until the start of the player's next turn.
 (A dazed creature can move or take one action on its turn, not both.
 It also can’t take a bonus action or a reaction.)

+***The Balcony.*** A player that exits the bedroom onto the balcony sees only a wall of fleshy tendrils encompassing the exterior of the house.
+The tendrils are as described in [[#Main Hall]].
 ### Bathroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 13.</em></span>